-This page provides pricing for all Keene Community Power products, as well as Eversource Basic Service supply rates.
+This page provides pricing and renewable energy details for all Keene Community Power products.

 The exclusive electricity supplier for Keene Community Power is Direct Energy.